fogleman/Craft/README.md

 ### Download

-Mac and Windows binaries are available on the website.
+Mac and Windows binaries are not available yet.

 **Coming soon**